asadhanif3188/my-kubernetes-cookbook/README.md

 - Enhance security and reduce the risk of unauthorized access or attacks.
 - Particularly useful in multi-tenant environments.

-RBAC authorization uses the `rbac.authorization.k8s.io` API group to drive authorization decisions, allowing us to dynamically configure policies through the Kubernetes API.

-To enable RBAC, start the API server with the `--authorization-mode` flag set to a comma-separated list that includes `RBAC;` for example:

-`kube-apiserver --authorization-mode=Example,RBAC --other-options --more-options`

 ### API Objects
 The RBAC API declares four kinds of Kubernetes objects:
 1. **Roles:** A set of rules that define the permissions of a specific role within a namespace.